Yawen-mona/Openai-bot/README.md

 **Bot Output** (with a singer persona):

 ```
-textCopy code🎶 "Hey, London!
+🎶 "Hey, London!
 Here's what's coming your way in 2025:
 - The Rolling Stones will be live at the O2 Arena on January 21st.
 - Adele is making a triumphant return at the Royal Albert Hall on February 15th.
 - And then we have Elton John lighting up the stage at the Wembley Stadium on March 3rd.